WallAssemblyLCA/Wall-Assembly-Carbon-Calculator-1/SETUP_STEPS.md

 ### For an existing deployed app

 1. Open Streamlit Community Cloud.
-2. Open the Wall-E app.
+2. Open the Strata app.
 3. Open the app's **Settings** or **Manage app** menu.
 4. Open **Secrets**.
 5. Paste the following, replacing all three values: